 7) Impacted Teeth

 These are teeth in your children’s mouths that are blocked from erupting due to premature loss of the primary teeth or narrow jaws.
 When the teeth lack the space to erupt, they will usually stay in.
 Primary teeth usually develop fully but do not erupt because they are blocked.
 In such cases, a radiograph is needed to check whether the position of the teeth is correct.
-If they are not handled early enough, they may cause damage to the surrounding tissues and other teeth.
+Handling this early enough, there is no damage to the surrounding tissues and other teeth.

 8) Supernumerary Teeth